angelahe/katajs/todos/README.md

   recursively test that expected and actual objects have same properties assert.throws(<function that has the code that throws the error>, <expected error string>) verify errors are thrown as expected

+### asynchronous tests with callbacks
+it("should save a single TODO", function(done) {
+  done() callback to know the function completed assert.strictEqual(fs.existsSync('todos.csv'), true);
+  assert the file exists, returns true if file path in its argument exists, false otherwise readFileSync() - to read the file synchronously end the test with call to done() callback, so Mocha knows to stop testing that case done(err); fail the test if an error occurred

+## side note
+fs module functions are asyncronous by default, but have synchronous counterparts that end with Sync in their name readFileSync returns a buffer object (binary data) so use toString so can compare